 This page has information on selecting and applying for scholarships that AUT and external groups offer.

-Use the Scholarships Database to find a scholarship that is relevant to you, read the scholarship regulations carefully to ensure you are eligible to apply and that the closing date has not passed.
+Use AUT's scholarships database to find a scholarship that is relevant to you, read the scholarship regulations carefully to ensure you are eligible to apply and that the closing date has not passed.

 You can apply for as many scholarships as you like.
 If you are applying through the AUT CommunityForce online portal you are able to select matching scholarships.
 If you are offered more than one scholarship, you will need to check with the individual scholarship regulations to see if you can hold the scholarships at the same time.